 5. Take steps to learn and become involved.

-The Community Foundation offered several steps for continuing to learn and take action.
+The Community Foundation offered several steps for continuing to learn and take action toward diversity, equity, and inclusion.
 Steps include reading the One Economy report and other articles and books on racial justice, investing in organizations that are led by and served by people of color, and engaging in policy discussions.